Yes, group A strep infection can occur without a sore throat, although classic strep throat usually does cause throat pain and painful swallowing.

 |---|---|---|

-| Bacterial (Streptococcus pyogenes) | Fever, headache, swollen lymph nodes, rash (scarlet fever), sometimes no pain in throat | Antibiotics (Penicillin/Amoxicillin), supportive care |
+| Bacterial (Streptococcus pyogenes) | Fever, headache, swollen lymph nodes, rash (scarlet fever), sometimes nausea or vomiting | Antibiotics when confirmed or clinically indicated, plus supportive care |

-| Viral Pharyngitis | Cough, runny nose, conjunctivitis, low-grade fever; sore throat may be mild/absent | Symptomatic treatment; no antibiotics needed |
+| Viral Pharyngitis | Cough, runny nose, conjunctivitis, low-grade fever; sore throat may be mild or absent | Symptomatic treatment; no antibiotics needed |

-| Asymptomatic Carrier State (Streptococcus) | No symptoms including no sore throat; bacteria present in pharynx/nose | Treatment only if risk factors present; otherwise observation |
+| Asymptomatic Carrier State (Streptococcus) | No symptoms including no sore throat; bacteria present in pharynx | Treatment only in select circumstances; otherwise observation |

-Clinical judgment combined with diagnostic testing helps avoid unnecessary antibiotics while ensuring bacterial infections don’t go untreated simply because typical symptoms are missing.
+Clinical judgment combined with diagnostic testing helps avoid unnecessary antibiotics while ensuring bacterial infections don’t go untreated simply because the typical symptoms are missing.

 The Risks of Missing Strep Infection Without Sore Throat Symptoms